Gap insurance protects you from repaying your car loan if your car is totaled.

 - Your policy uses your car’s agreed value instead of market value

 - Your loan has an interest rate over 10% or high balloon payments or you have an unsecured personal loan

 How much does gap insurance cost?

 Gap insurance usually costs $20 to $30 a year.
-You only need it for a few years, while you pay back your loan.
+You typically only need it for a few years while you pay back your loan.

 How do I buy gap insurance?

-Your car dealer will offer gap insurance — but it will often be very expensive.
-If you want to buy a policy, talk to your current auto insurer for a better price.
-You can also find coverage that works for you by comparing providers in our insurance comparison tool .
+Your car dealer will offer gap insurance, but it will often be very expensive.
+Talk to your current auto insurer for a better price or shop around for the best deal.

 Gap insurance can keep you from paying an arm and a leg if you lose your car.
-To save money, make sure you buy it from your insurer, and not from a car dealer.
+To save money, make sure you compare the best rates with an online insurance comparison tool and avoid the expensive option from your car dealer.